 Instructors are also responsible for providing a course-specific orientation to prepare students to navigate the learning environment, access their specific class materials, and successfully complete assignments and assessments.
 Video (especially screencasting) is an ideal format for this course introduction.
-SWC employees have free access to Camtasia and Snagit (MySWC login required) through the District's site license, and SWC also provides an oncampus recording studio for faculty use; see Making Videos for details.
+Faculty may use the Canvas Studio video recorder built into Canvas, and SWC employees also have free access to Camtasia and Snagit (MySWC login required) through the District's site license.
+SWC provides an on-campus recording studio for faculty use; see Making Videos for details.
 Training in the use of both Camtasia and Snagit is available via Training Services in Professional Development.